-Plain and simple, when kids are sick outdoor time isn’t going to be epic.
+Plain and simple, when kids are sick outdoor time isn’t going to be epic…and that’s ok.

 It’s more about the fresh air than checking off your bucket list or getting to some destination.
-While it’s easy to be frustrated by this, pushing them too hard physically often backfires and colds last longer.
+While it’s easy to be frustrated by this when you’re healthy and have plans, pushing them too hard physically often backfires and illnesses last longer.